-The program employs teachers, support counselors, a clinical director, assistant principal, and administrative assistant.
-Additionally a variety of full and part-time clinicians are available to provide therapies at the school.
+We employ teachers, support counselors, a clinical director, assistant principal, and administrative assistant.
+We also have a variety of full and part-time clinicians available to provide therapies at the school.
 A consulting psychologist, an educational diagnostician, a speech therapist, and an occupational therapist are also available as needed.
-The school day, which begins at 8:45 a.m. and ends at 3:15 p.m., consists of a homeroom period, four morning class periods, two afternoon class periods, and a lunch period.
 Areas of study include math, English, fine and practical arts, foreign language, physical education, health education, social studies, science, technology education, career education, and remedial education.
-We use each students Individualized Education Program (IEP) as the basis for each students individual educational program.

-A comprehensive range of treatment is carefully integrated into the educational plan for each student.
+A comprehensive range of treatment is carefully integrated into the educational plan for each student in our program.
 Individual psychotherapy is provided twice a week, group psychotherapy is offered once a week, and each family is involved in weekly family therapy to maximize the family's potential to support, nurture, and enhance the growth and development of their child.

-Continuity of educational services is insured for each student, by providing for a smooth transition into The Lodge Program, careful scheduling of academic courses, systematic conferencing and communication with referring and responsible local education agencies, and planning for a smooth transition to a less restrictive environment when the student is ready.
+We ensure a continuity of educational services for each student by providing for a smooth transition into The Lodge Program, careful scheduling of academic courses, systematic conferencing and communication with referring and responsible local education agencies, and planning for a smooth transition to a less restrictive environment when the student is ready.

 The Oakmont Programs